togetherwedomore/fantastic-octo-sucoinvoice-storqese_BTC-/README.md

 Docs
 Create Token
 createToken
-Creates a new SLP token, and mints the initial supply to specified wallet address.
+Creates a new storqese token, and mints the initial supply to specified wallet address.

 Method Interface
 function createToken(CreateTokenInput): Promise<CreateTokenOutput>